brencoder/study-aws-saa-c03/ch02_compute/README.md

 A [Spot Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html) is an instance that uses spare EC2 capacity at a steep discount from the On-Demand price.
 You could get a discount of up to 90%.

-The catch is that a Spot Instance might not be available immediately and EC2 might reclaim the capacity of your Spot Instance with a two-minute warning.
-Reclaiming results in your Spot Instance either hibernating, stopping or terminating, depending on the choice you made during the purchase of the Spot Instance.
+The catch is that EC2 might *interrupt* your Spot Instance with a two-minute warning.
+Interruption results in your Spot Instance either hibernating, stopping or terminating, depending on the choice you made during the purchase of the Spot Instance.

+EC2 can send you an *EC2 Instance rebalance recommendation*, that is, a signal that your Spot Instance is at elevated risk of interruption.
+The signal gives you the chance to proactively rebalance your workload to new or existing Spot Instances that are not at an elevated risk of interruption.
+To use the signal, you need to enable the Capacity Rebalancing feature of Auto Scaling groups or Spot Fleet.

+#### How Spot Instances work

+How to launch a Spot Instance:
+* Method 1: Launch one manually using the EC2 console, run-instances AWS CLI command, API, SDK, CloudFormation, etc
+* Method 2: Create an [EC2 Fleet](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-fleet.html) that contains one or more Spot Instances
+* Method 3: Create a Spot Fleet request
 **TODO**

 #### Savings Plan